-Wick systems work exactly how they sound!
+Wick systems work exactly as they sound!
 Plants are held in buckets above reservoirs and wicks are partly submerged in nutrient solution to slowly transport water and nutrients to the root zone.
-This is an excellent way to increase time in between watering and can be used to keep your plants happy, should you ever need to be away for a couple days.
+This is an excellent way to increase time between watering, and can be used to keep your plants happy should you ever need to be away for a couple of days.

 The next step in growing large, beautiful cannabis plants is choosing the right cannabis strain.
-With advancement in breeding technology, autoflowers are by far the best choice for both indoor and outdoor first-time growers, due to their excellent resistance to stress-related issues and ability to deliver heavy yields of potent cannabis flowers in less than 10 weeks from seed to harvest!
+With advancements in breeding technology, autoflowers are by far the best choice for both indoor and outdoor first-time growers, this due to their excellent resistance to stress-related issues and ability to deliver yields of potent cannabis flowers in less than 10 weeks from seed to harvest!

-Extreme Impact Auto from Heavyweight Seeds is an autoflowering cannabis strain that is a cross between two incredible autoflowers – Mazar Auto x Fast and Vast.
-This Indica-dominant cannabis variety brings forward the best each parent strain has to offer: heavy indoor yields up to 650 g/m2, high quality resin-covered flowers packed full of rich lemony flavors and potent Indica effects.
+Extreme Impact Auto from Heavyweight Seeds is an autoflowering cannabis strain that’s a cross between two incredible autoflowers – Mazar Auto and Fast and Vast.
+This Indica-dominant cannabis variety provides the best that each parent strain has to offer: heavy indoor yields of up to 2.13 oz/ft2 (650 g/m2), and high-quality resin-covered flowers packed full of rich lemony flavors and potent Indica effects.

-Offered in a furious autoflowering format, Purple Punch Auto from Barney’s Farm is a fantastic tasting cannabis strain with the crave-worthy flavor of a freshly baked apple pie.
-Reaching 70cm in height, this compact cannabis variety is a perfect match for an indoor grower!
-With potent yields of up to 350 g/m2 and a short 8-week flowering, Purple Punch Auto is one of the most popular indoor autoflowers on the market!
+Offered in a furious autoflowering format, Purple Punch Auto from Barney’s Farm is a fantastic-tasting cannabis strain with the crave-worthy flavor of a freshly baked apple pie.
+Reaching 28" (70cm) in height, this compact cannabis variety is a perfect match for an indoor grower!
+With potent yields of up to 1.15 oz/ft2 (350 g/m2) and a short 8-week flowering time, Purple Punch Auto is one of the most popular indoor autoflowers on the market.

 XL-Yielding Autoflowering Strains For Outdoors